Documentation Index

 | Parameter | Type | Default | Description |

-maxFilesPerBatch | integer | 30 | Number of .ckt files per merge batch |
+maxFilesPerBatch | integer | 60 | Number of .ckt files per merge batch (30 for Spanner and SingleStore) |

 removeFiles | boolean | false | Delete .ckt files after successful loading |